erolcoo/erolcoo/README.md

 ----------------------------------------------

-Languages and Tools I know: JavaScript , HTML and CSS..
+Languages and Tools I know: JavaScript, HTML and CSS, Angular..

 ----------------------------------------------